waywardphilosopher/parami/src/data/blog/everyone/2025-08-06-make-up-work.md

 ---
-title: Make-up Work
 author: Will Buckingham
 pubDatetime: 2025-08-06
-slug: make-up-work
+modDatetime: 20/01/2025
+title: Make-up Work
 featured: true
 draft: false
 tags:
 - Everyone
 description: Make-up work
+slug: make-up-work
 ---

 ### Introduction

 Sometimes, you may for good reason need to miss a session as an excused absence.
 If this happens, the timescale for make-up work is usually **a week after the date of the session**.